LAZY EYE GAMES

 Binocular Vision and Why It Matters

-Binocular vision, the ability to use both eyes together as a coordinated team, is essential for depth perception, spatial awareness, and comfortable reading.
+Binocular vision, the ability to use both eyes together as a team, is essential for depth perception, spatial awareness, and comfortable reading.
 People with amblyopia, strabismus, or other binocular vision disorders often struggle with activities that require accurate depth judgment.

-← Back to Knowledge Hub
+← Go to Knowledge Hub

 Contact